Rita Baga: Career

 Following the conclusion of the Canada's Drag Race season, the cast announced a cross-Canada tour, to be performed at drive-in venues due to the ongoing social distancing restrictions remaining in place during the COVID-19 pandemic.
-The tour was hosted by Brooke Lynn Hytes; as the Top 3 finalists, Priyanka, Scarlett Bobo and Rita Baga appeared at every date on the tour, while other cast members performed at selected dates based on availability.
+The tour was hosted by Brooke Lynn Hytes.
 Alongside Priyanka, Scarlett BoBo and Jimbo, Rita Baga participated in an online panel as part of the 2020 Just for Laughs festival.

 In December 2020, it was announced that Rita Baga would be part of the cast of the first season of the Quebec version of Big Brother Célébrités.
 She was evicted on day 29 in twelfth place.

-In April 2021 it was announced that Rita Baga would be one of the regular panelists, alongside Roxane Bruneau, on Qui sait chanter?, the Quebec adaptation of I Can See Your Voice.
+In April 2021, it was announced that Rita Baga would be one of the regular panelists, alongside Roxane Bruneau, on Qui sait chanter?, the Quebec adaptation of I Can See Your Voice.
 In July, Rita Baga and Jean-Thomas Jobin, who had been one of her housemates on Big Brother Célebrités, cohosted a Carte blanche gala at the 2021 Just for Laughs festival.

 In September, she had a guest role appearing as herself in a fifth-season episode of Madame Lebrun, the Quebec adaptation of Mrs. Brown's Boys.
 In October 2021, Rita Baga launched Créature, a theatre tour blending lipsynching, live singing and comedy segments.
 The tour received a Félix Award nomination for Best Variety or Reinterpretation Concert at the 44th Félix Awards in 2022.
 In November, she was announced as the host of La Drag en moi, a makeover series based on Dragnificent! in which drag queens help ordinary people to look their best for an important event; the series premiered on Crave in August 2022.

 In July 2022, she was announced as the host for the upcoming Drag Race Belgique, Belgium's Drag Race spin-off.
 On September 18, 2022, Rita Baga, Barbada de Barbades and Mona de Grenoble presented an award at the Prix Gémeaux ceremony, reading the nominees before bringing out Gisèle Lullaby, the third season winner of Canada's Drag Race, to announce the winner.

-She competed in Canada's Drag Race: Canada vs. the World in 2022, portraying Montreal drag icon Guilda in the Snatch Game.
+She competed in the first season of Canada's Drag Race: Canada vs. the World in 2022, portraying Montreal drag icon Guilda in the Snatch Game episode.
+Rita Baga won two of the main weekly challenges during the season and made it to the finale episode of the competition, placing in the top four.

-Controversy
+In 2023, Rita Baga was a contestant in the third season of Chanteurs masqués as Le Lion.
+She reached the finale, but ultimately lost to Le Caméléon (the chameleon) portrayed by Michel Courtemanche.

+In 2025 she was announced as having a supporting role in the upcoming television series adaptation of Bon Cop, Bad Cop.

+Personal life

-On November 6, 2022, Baga issued an apology throughout social media due to an act of blackface as Amber Riley on Glee.
+On November 6, 2022, Rita Baga issued an apology throughout social media due to a past performance in which she wore blackface to portray Amber Riley from Glee.